SolracHQ/R8/README.md

 - The sound works
 - The debugger works
 - The GUI works
-- The roms drag and drop works
 - Use default system file explorer to load roms
 - The assembler works
-- You can load a plain text assembler file and run it
-- You can use a slider to change the speed of the emulator
 - TUI works

 ## Possible improvements